 In Cold Creek, an extremely accessible HMA near Las Vegas, has had a group attempting to work with BLM for years on a management plan.
 You can visit Spring Mountain Wild Horses here: http://springmountainalliance.org/the-state-of-nevadas-wild-horses/

-The group has been trying for at least 5 years to implement a fertility control program and to develop additional water sources for the horses.
-This group offered to assume all costs of fertility control.
+The group has been trying for (at least) 5 years to implement a fertility control/diversionary feed/fence program and to develop additional water sources for the horses.
+This group offered to assume all costs.
 They had meetings with Bob Abbey while he was the Director of the BLM and has continued to try to implement the plan.

 Distribution of all wild populations during drought becomes a key component of appropriate management.
 Multiple water sources keep populations of deer, elk and wild horses utilizing forage in a broader pattern.